 Grand River Railway Reporting mark: GRNR

 The Grand River Railway (GRNR) was an interurban electric railway, operating in southwest Ontario.
-It provided service to the neighbouring communities of Galt, Preston and Hespeler (now combined as Cambridge), Kitchener, Waterloo and Wellesley.
+It provided service to the neighbouring communities of Galt, Preston and Hespeler (combined as Cambridge in 1973), Kitchener, Waterloo and Wellesley.

 The GRNR first began operating as the Galt and Preston Street Railway in 1894.
 It was reincorporated and renamed in 1895 and subsequently leased to the Canadian Pacific Railway (CPR) in 1903.
 In 1914 it became known as the Grand River Railway after being consolidated with several other CPR subsidiaries.